Back to Blog

 Knowing when to call 911, how to call 911, and finding the non-emergency numbers for your local authorities are important when you need assistance ranging from a true emergency to a mere problem or nuisance.

-The consequences of non-emergency
+The consequences of non-emergency calls to 911

 Many people visualize a 911 dispatch center as a place where vast numbers of operators await calls from the public.
 But you might be surprised at how few 911 dispatchers are available, even in larger cities, and how busy they can be.